desprez/springbatch-patterns/README.md

 [File2TableSynchroJobConfig.java](https://github.com/desprez/springbatch-patterns/blob/master/src/main/java/fr/training/springbatch/synchrojob/File2TableSynchroJobConfig.java)

 This pattern is a little bit different from the previous one but works the same way.
-This time the reader, the master csv file is synchronized with a table which contains the detail data.
+This time the reader, the master csv file is synchronized with a table which contains the detail datas.

 The **MasterDetailReader**, **TransactionAccumulator** and **CustomerAccumulator** classes are generic enough to be reused.